Professional Treadmills... Ahh yes, the holy grail of treadmills in both quality and price.

 Regular treadmills are usually rated for users weighing much less than professional treadmills, meaning that the latter are a much safer, more durable and functional option for heavy users.

-With a professional treadmill, you wouldn’t have any of the other limitations that you would with a traditional runners treadmill.
+With a pro treadmill, you wouldn’t have any of the other limitations that you would with a traditional runners treadmill.

 A professional treadmill outdoes your traditional personal treadmill in every department, and offers you a level of workout you would never be able to get with a basic regular treadmill.